akmtaiwansoftware/docs/development/exositeready/README.md

         <td style="width:80%; padding-top:40px;padding-bottom:40px;">[Broadcom Hardware Platform Support](misc_platforms#broadcom-exositeready-platforms)</td>
     </tr>
 </table>

-# ExositeReady™ for Partners
-For vendors interested in partnering with Exosite on providing ExositeReady™ enabled hardware and development kits, please contact [support@exosite.com](mailto:support@exosite.com).
-Exosite allows vendors to contribute ports that meet the requirements of the ExositeReady™ program.

 # Support and Inquiries
 The [developer forum](https://community.exosite.com/c/hardware-platforms) is the best place to get and find help.